pkardas/notes/books/ddia.md

 Rolling update / staged rollout - deploying the new version to a few nodes at a time, checking whether the new version is running smoothly.
 With client-side applications you are at mercy of the user, who may not install the update for some time.
-This means that old and new versions of the code might co exists for some time.
+This means that old and new versions of the code might co-exist for some time.

 Backward compatibility - newer code can read data that was written by older code (normally not hard).